OctopusDeploy/blog/blog/2022-q3/track-vulnerabilities-deployment/index.md

 You have a duty of care to your users, and doing everything you can to protect their interests is paramount.
 Not tracking vulnerabilities after deployment does your users a huge disservice, putting them and your own business interests at risk.

+It's not just those with ill-intent you need to worry about, either.
+Often, security researchers and library authors find vulnerabilities in code dependencies long after they're first deployed.
+With a lot of time passing before discovery, it means there's a good chance others included the vulnerabilities in their own software and possibly even iterated on it.

+This brings us nicely to our next point.

 ## You don't want to accidentally iterate on a problem

 The short sprints of DevOps processes help limit the likelihood of iterating on undiscovered problems.
 Short sprints also make it easier to pinpoint the update that introduced a problem.

 If you don't track what happens after deployment, you reintroduce the risk of iterating on vulnerabilities.
 This can make vulnerabilities harder to find, troubleshoot, and fix before it's too late.

-Check for vulnerabilities after deployment and you can save yourself time and stress in the future.
+Check for vulnerabilities after deployment and you can save yourself (and others) time and stress in the future.

 ## Managing vulnerabilities